boozey-psi/boozey-psi.github.io/_pages/about.md

-# About me
 ---
 layout: default
-title: About me
+title: About Me
 nav_order: 5
 has_children: true
 ---

+# About me